Bartlebys/Bartleby/DataSynchronization.md

 ### time out or NetworkReachabilityManager listener call back
 - In case of Reachability issue transition on -> off (and then possibly back off->on) [issue 15] (https://github.com/Bartlebys/Bartleby/issues/15)

+## Triggers Quarantine

+On "Faults on READ related to deletions" some triggers may be stuck in quarantine.
+Let's imagine we Updated a Bunch Of entities.Then on ReadEntitiesById one of the entity has been deleted.
+The relevant trigger would be placed in Quarantine.

+### Quarantine clean up procedure

+**@TODO**

 #Transitions off-line/on-line and vice versa